FATROP : A Fast Constrained Optimal Control Problem Solver for Robot Trajectory Optimization and Control: Benchmark problems

-This nonlinear model predictive control benchmark problem was introduced in \cite{wirsching2006fast}.
+\textbf{Cart pendulum: } an unactuated pendulum is mounted on a cart, which is controlled by a horizontal force, with bounds on the cart position, velocity and control force. \\ \textit{Model Predictive Control Problem: } a disturbance is applied while the pendulum is in the upward equilibrium position.
+A quadratic objective encodes the task of stabilizing the pendulum while minimizing the total force input over the control horizon. \\ \textit{Swing Minimum Total Time Problem: } the pendulum starts in the downward configuration at a given cart position.
+The goal is to swing the pendulum to an upward position in minimum total time.
+Apart from the goal angle, also the translational velocity of the cart and the angular velocity of the pendulum are constrained to be zero at the beginning and end. \\ \textbf{Hanging Chain: } this nonlinear model predictive control benchmark problem was introduced in \cite{wirsching2006fast}.
 The dynamical system consists of a hanging chain of six masses that are connected by springs.
 The leftmost mass is rigidly attached to the world and the velocity of the rightmost mass is controlled.
 The objective enforces stabilization of the system and the control inputs are limited.
-We consider both a 2D and a 3D version of this problem.
+We consider both a 2D and a 3D version of this problem.\\ \textbf{Quadrotor: }